Yu-no: Legacy

-At Hardcore Gaming 101, Audun Sorlie wrote that YU-NO helped revolutionize the visual novel genre, particularly with the A.D.M.S., which was touted as "revolutionary" at the time.
-At Gamasutra, Sorlie wrote that eroge audiences soon began demanding large-scope plotlines and musical scores of similar quality and ambition to that of YU-NOs, and that companies responded by hiring talent: "The genre became an all-new arena for young artists and musicians once again, with companies willing to take chances on fresh blood; the market thrived with the excitement and the risks that were being taken, and became a hotbed of creativity".
-Per Anime News Network, YU-NO is "considered one of the most beloved narrative games in Japan, and its system of parallel storylines had a profound influence on storytelling in visual novels in the years since its original release."
-Kurt Kalata gave the use of timeline divergence in Steins;Gate as an example of YU-NOs concepts impacting visual novels.
-According to RPG Site, YU-NO influenced later visual novels such as Fate/stay night and Steins;Gate.
+At Hardcore Gaming 101, Audun Sorlie wrote that Yu-no helped revolutionize the visual novel genre, particularly with the A.D.M.S., which was touted as "revolutionary" at the time.
+At Gamasutra, Sorlie wrote that eroge audiences soon began demanding large-scope plotlines and musical scores of similar quality and ambition to that of Yu-nos, and that companies responded by hiring talent: "The genre became an all-new arena for young artists and musicians once again, with companies willing to take chances on fresh blood; the market thrived with the excitement and the risks that were being taken, and became a hotbed of creativity".
+Per Anime News Network, Yu-no is "considered one of the most beloved narrative games in Japan, and its system of parallel storylines had a profound influence on storytelling in visual novels in the years since its original release."
+Kurt Kalata gave the use of timeline divergence in Steins;Gate as an example of Yu-nos concepts impacting visual novels.
+According to RPG Site, Yu-no influenced later visual novels such as Fate/stay night and Steins;Gate.

-According to ITmedia, the influence of YU-NO goes beyond visual novels and extends to modern otaku, manga and anime works.
-The mangaka Tamiki Wakaki, for example, has cited YU-NO as an influence on the manga and anime series, The World God Only Knows.
-Other visual novel and manga authors who cited YU-NO as an influence include Romeo Tanaka, Poyoyon Rock, Key founder Jun Maeda (known for titles such as Kanon, Clannad and Angel Beats), Type-Moon's Hikaru Sakurai, White Album 2 and Saekano author Fumiaki Maruto, and To Heart author Toru Minazuki.
-Maeda holds YU-NO as one of the pioneering nakige ("crying game") which Key's own such games were modeled after.
+According to ITmedia, the influence of Yu-no goes beyond visual novels and extends to modern otaku, manga and anime works.
+The mangaka Tamiki Wakaki, for example, has cited Yu-no as an influence on the manga and anime series, The World God Only Knows.
+Other visual novel and manga authors who cited Yu-no as an influence include Romeo Tanaka, Poyoyon Rock, Key founder Jun Maeda (known for titles such as Kanon, Clannad and Angel Beats), Type-Moon's Hikaru Sakurai, White Album 2 and Saekano author Fumiaki Maruto, and To Heart author Toru Minazuki.
+Maeda credits Yu-no as one of the pioneering nakige ("crying game") which Key's own such games were modeled after.